As I often write on this blog, the Raspberry Pi is the perfect device for hacking and pen testing.

 In this tutorial, I’ll use the Kali Linux operating system because it’s convenient, everything is available on first boot.

-But you can do the same on Raspbian or other systems if you prefer.
+But you can do the same on Raspberry Pi OS or other systems if you prefer.

 The package we’ll use is often available in the default repositories, so you can just install it.